 Dogs are a very popular house pet but they are not always the best things for our garden.
 Whether you are looking to keep your own dog out of some parts of the garden or keep the neighbor’s dog out, there are many natural and organic methods to do this.
 Let’s take a look at a few.

 Homemade Natural Dog Repellent

-Rubbing alcohol is another strong smelling substance that will repel dogs.
+Rubbing Alcohol - Rubbing alcohol is another strong-smelling substance that will repel dogs.
 Same advice applies here as well.
 Soak cotton balls in the rubbing alcohol and place them in areas you wish to keep dogs out of.

-Some dogs do not like the smell of citrus fruit, such as orange or lemon.
-If the above strong smelling solutions are too strong smelling for your nose, try cutting up some citrus fruit and placing those around your garden.
+Citrus Smells - Some dogs do not like the smell of citrus fruit, such as orange or lemon.
+If the above strong-smelling solutions are too strong smelling for your nose, try cutting up some citrus fruit and placing those around your garden.
 If you can find it, citrus oil may also work.